Saturn Cafe

-The Saturn Cafe is a vegetarian diner in Oakland, California, with former locations in Berkeley, Los Angeles, and Santa Cruz.
-Its original Santa Cruz location was established in 1979 and closed in 2021; the Los Angeles restaurant opened in 2020.
+The Saturn Cafe was a vegetarian diner founded in Santa Cruz, California, with former locations in Berkeley, Los Angeles, and Oakland.
+Its original Santa Cruz location was established in the Westside neighborhood in 1979, moved to a new downtown location in 1999, and closed in 2021; the Los Angeles restaurant opened in 2020 and closed in 2022.
 The Santa Cruz location has been variously owned by Don Lane, a husband and wife team, and former employees of the diner.
 The Berkeley location of Saturn Cafe was open from 2009 to 2018.
+The Oakland location was shortlived, opening and closing in 2022.

-The Saturn offers an entirely vegetarian menu, as well as vegan, gluten-free, and soy-free options.
-Its vegetarian take on classic American diner food also features local and organic ingredients.
+The Saturn offered an entirely vegetarian menu, as well as vegan, gluten-free, and soy-free options.
+Its vegetarian take on classic American diner food also featured local and organic ingredients.
 It has been critically acclaimed by numerous publications for its large menu, variety of vegan interpretations of dishes, and appeal to customers who regularly eat meat.
-The Saturn is known for its progressivism, especially its commitments to environmental and social justice.
+The Saturn was known for its progressivism, especially its commitments to environmental and social justice.